kronoc/recipes/soups-and-stews/chickpea-soup.md

 ---

-Fry onions, garlic, tomato, herbs up for 5 mins
+1. Fry onions, garlic, tomato, herbs up for 5 mins in some oil.
-Add the rest
+1. Add the rest of the ingredients.
-Cook till the lentils are done (20-30 mins simmer) Season, eat
+1. Cook till the lentils are done (20-30 mins at simmer).
+1. Season to taste.
+1. Enjoy!